 Where can I practice with teachers who talk about spanda?

-Chromatic Yoga Teacher’s around the world are teaching about Spanda in their classes, find one near you at www.ChromaticYoga.com
+Chromatic Yoga Teachers around the world are teaching about Spanda in their classes.
+Find one near you at www.ChromaticYoga.com

 Elements of Mastery

 Learn the techniques that make Handstand fun, easy and accessible!
-This collection of the top 12 most effective exercises will make you rethink how you approach handstand and what is possible.
+This 2 part course consists of the top most effective exercises will increase your strength and technique so you can easefully balance a handstand.

-When You Subscribe You Will Instantly Get Access To
+When You Subscribe You Will Get Instant Access To